Last Updated December 10, 2019: Here are answers to frequently asked questions about our fourth game, Hades!

 Early Access means you can play Hades while it’s still in active development.

 Though the game is a work-in-progress, we think Hades already offers many hours of exciting action and engrossing narrative.
-We felt it was in an ideal spot for us to continue development in partnership with our players, to help us make it even better.
 By playing in Early Access, you’ll be able to see the game take shape over time based on our plans and your feedback.
 We expect to add features, events, characters, weapons, powers, environments, and more, all while fine-tuning every aspect of the experience, until our v1.0 release sometime in 2020.
 During Early Access, we expect to launch major content updates on a regular basis, with some smaller patches in between.